grnet/kamaki/docs/library/clients.rst

 Reassign container
 ^^^^^^^^^^^^^^^^^^

-**Example:** Reassign container "music" to same container as "pithos.
+**Example:** Reassign container "images" to the same project as the one of "pithos".

 .. literalinclude:: examples/pithos-reassign.py
     :language: python